kaushalvivek/vivekkaushal.com/source/_posts/icon-publication.md

 I am glad to inform you that our paper on clickbait in mainstream Hindi News Media has been accepted at the International Conference on Natural Language and Processing - 2020.
 You can find the abstract of the work we've done here, and the full paper is up on arxiv.
 <!-- more -->

+## TLDR

+The proliferation of clickbait in Hindi media is just as severe as English.
+There isn't a body of research on clickbait detection in Hindi yet, as against a lot of work done on clickbait in English media.
+It's time to get started.

 ## Abstract